 Right to Complain

 We must follow the privacy practices set forth in this Notice while in effect.
-If you have any questions about this Notice, wish to exercise your rights, or file a complaint, please direct your inquiries to:
+If you have any questions about this Notice or wish to exercise your rights or file a complaint, please direct your inquiries to:

 Genome Medical Services, P.C.

 San Francisco, CA 94103

 You also have the right to directly complain to the Secretary of the United States Department of Health and Human Service.
 We will not retaliate against you for filing a complaint against us.

 We will use and disclose your PHI as needed to the fullest extent authorized by law.
 We reserve the rights as expressed in this Notice.
 We reserve the right to revise our privacy practices consistent with law and make them applicable to all of your PHI that we maintain, regardless of when it was received or created.
 If we make material or important changes to our privacy practices, we will promptly revise our Notice and make available to you a copy of the revised Notice upon your request.
 Unless the changes are required by law, we will not implement material changes to our privacy practices before we revise our Notice.
 You may request a copy of the Notice currently in effect at any time.